 The full board

-When building a Kanban board you must visualize your entire process.
-For our team, we decided to represent the process from ideation to implementation.
+When creating a Kanban board, it’s essential to visualize your entire workflow.
+For our team, we chose to map out the process from ideation through to implementation.

 As you can see in the screenshot above, the board has default columns “Backlog”, on the left, and “Archive”, on the right.
 As a team, we decided to create a column called “Read Me” prior to our process columns.
 We will explain in the next section why we included this “Read Me” column and how we use it to help our team members get up to speed fast.